January 1, 2021

 The enduring strength of newspapers is their local coverage, from community news to financial to entertainment.
 The reality is that city newspapers have more “feet on the ground” than any of the competing city web sites.
 The smartest newspaper managers are translating their community strength onto the web.
 Community newspapers and other weekly newspapers seem to be largely avoiding the fate of their daily brethren.

-My overall rating for the future of the traditional newspaper industry, first in North America, and spreading rapidly to all devloped countries, is very negative.
-My hopes and expectations of a renaissance for the industry, just as determined.
+My overall rating for the future of the traditional newspaper industry, first in North America, and spreading rapidly to all developed countries, is very negative.
+My hopes for a renaissance for the industry, strong.

 Newspaper Industry Overview